Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows: Numerical results

 Models are implemented on \emph{Pytorch} \cite{Paszke2019} interfaced with \emph{Pennylane} \cite{Bergholm2018} and run on distributed CPU without GPU acceleration.
 Loss functions (Eq. \ref{eq:Loss}) are minimized via mean square error (Eq. \ref{eq:data_loss} and \ref{eq:physics_loss}) using Adam optimizer for 20\,000 steps with learning rate 0.0005.
-The quantum layer is simulated classically, which results in an actual compute time that is slower than a classical layer by at least an order of magnitude\cite{xiao2024physics}.
+Quantum layers are simulated classically, which imposes a significant time overhead compared to classical layers, by at least two orders of magnitude for the same number of trainable parameters \cite{xiao2024physics,Siegl2024}.